Cryptocurrency has found its first unicorn.

 The “unicorn” status is an honorific given to privately owned start-up companies with over $1 billion valuation.
 In June, reports surfaced that the San Francisco-based digital currency exchange was talking to investors to raise $100 million in what was poised to be the biggest fundraising round ever for a bitcoin company.

 Founded in 2012, the bitcoin company was valued at around $400 million in 2014, according to Coin Telegraph.
 Today, Coinbase is 2.5 times bigger, and it’s a growth that can be described as “consistent and satisfactory” for its investors.

 The new funding will be used “to continue scaling even further.”
 Coinbase said the company plans to increase the size of its engineering and customer support teams and open a GDAX office in New York City.
 GDAX is a digital asset exchange that allows institutions and professional traders to trade digital currencies like bitcoin on a regulated U.S.-based exchange.

-Coinbase also plans to invest in open source browser for the ethereum network Toshi “to help accelerate digital currency’s shift from speculative investment to global payment network.”
+Coinbase also plans to invest in open source browser for the distributed server processing system ethereum network Toshi “to help accelerate digital currency’s shift from speculative investment to global payment network.”